-- 7 To provide local and regional administration with effective decision-making tools, models and methods that will allow: - The establishment of sustainable multi-modal inner and inter-urban transport, regional mobility and spatial planning, accounting for the dimensions of transport, spatial planning and energy in a multi-actor setting. - The roll-out of innovative charging infrastructure concepts (including charging prices transparency, interoperability and the booking of charging points) for the different types of vehicles, fleets and their respective operations.
-These instruments should consider the overall transport situation, including the current more polluting fleets. - → the assessment of the financial, social, environmental and health aspects. - data management and the exchange of information, also with other means of transport where necessary, smart access to Zero Emission Zones. - Capacity-building in the cities and mobility players, building their knowledge by integrating the decision-making, modelling, assessment, and monitoring tools developed under this R&I area, considering different time horizons (2030, 2040 and 2050), which represent different scenarios of technology, fleet, transport system and infrastructure evolutions, supporting complementary initiatives such as the Mission on Climate Neutral and Smart Cities, the DUT partnership and the EIT-Urban Mobility KIC. - Capacity building for commercial fleets owners and skills development for professional drivers: develop decision making tools matching the needs and the most suitable vehicle and managerial tools to define and set-up the correct operational cycle (trips and stops) with zero tailpipe emission vehicles whilst exploiting load / unload and resting times for charging.
-Capacity building and skills development for drivers so that they can extend the range and optimize the usage of energy. - The analysis and engagement with users in order to develop strategies and understanding that supports conscious decisions of the users towards zero emission mobility and logistics services.
+- 7 To provide local and regional administration with effective decision-making tools, models and methods that will allow: - the establishment of sustainable multi-modal inner and inter-urban transport, regional mobility and spatial planning, accounting for the dimensions of transport, spatial planning and energy in a multi-actor setting. - the roll-out of innovative charging infrastructure concepts (including charging prices transparency, interoperability and the booking of charging points) for the different types of vehicles, fleets and their respective operations. - \checkmark the assessment of the financial, social, environmental and health aspects. - data management and the exchange of information, also with other means of transport where necessary, smart access to Zero Emission Zones. - Skills, capacity-building and exchange at cities and mobility players, building their knowledge by integrating the decision-making, modelling, assessment and monitoring tools developed under this R&I area, considering different time horizons (2030, 2040 and 2050), which represent different scenarios of technology, fleet, transport system and infrastructure evolutions, supporting synergies and complementary initiatives such as the Mission on Climate Neutral and Smart Cities, the DUT Partnership and the EIT-Urban Mobility KIC. - Capacity building at commercial fleet owners and skills development for professional drivers: develop decision-making tools matching the needs and the most suitable vehicle and managerial tools to define and set-up the correct operational cycle (trips and stops) with zero tailpipe emission vehicles whilst exploiting load/unload and resting times with effective use for charging at the same time.
+Capacity building and skills development for drivers so that they can extend the range and optimise the usage of energy. - The analysis and engagement of users to develop strategies and understanding that support conscious decisions of the users towards zero emission mobility and logistics services.
 The strategies should include several decision factors, such as travel time, travel cost, environmental considerations and health benefits.
 Policies, developed by the joint work of the involved stakeholders, should provide recommendations to several types of stakeholders, such as travellers, companies, municipalities and transport operators.
-These recommendations would also be a useful return for industries, in order to continuously improve offers, and institutions to develop the means to support and implement winning policies, these should feed broader initiatives such as the Mission on Climate Neutral and Smart Cities, the DUT partnership and the EIT-Urban Mobility KIC.
+These recommendations would also be a useful return for industries, to continuously improve offers, and institutions to develop the means to support and implement winning policies.
+These should feed broader initiatives such as the Mission on Climate Neutral and Smart Cities, the DUT Partnership and the EIT-Urban Mobility KIC.

-As background for this activity, the leverage of project(s) funded under call MG-4.8.2020: Advanced research methods and tools in support of transport/mobility researchers, planners and policy makers (link) needs to be considered.
+51 As background for this activity, the leverage of project(s) funded under call MG-4.8.2020: Advanced research methods and tools in support of transport/mobility researchers, planners and policy makers (link) needs to be considered.